What is an Istar? Lord of the Rings’ Wizards explained

 The Stranger in Rings of Power

-Rings of Power Episode 8 recognizes The Stranger as an “Istar” – this makes him one of the Istari, but who are they, and why are they important in Lord of the Rings?
-Let’s dive in.
+Rings of Power Season 1 revealed The Stranger to be an Istar, making him one of the most powerful figures in Middle-earth – but who are the Istari, and why are they important in Lord of the Rings?
+Let’s get into it.

-It quickly became clear he wasn’t an ordinary man, displaying mysterious powers of telekinesis and healing, and there’s that scene where he seems to drain the life from fireflies, if only accidentally.
+Ever since he fell from the sky and crashed into Middle-earth, it was clear he wasn’t an ordinary man, displaying mysterious powers of telekinesis and healing (and there’s that scene where he seems to drain the life from fireflies, if only accidentally).

-In Rings of Power Episode 8, The Dweller mistakenly believes The Stranger is Sauron.
-When he fights back, at the same time regaining some of his memories, she says: “He is not Sauron, he is the other.
+In the earlier finale, the Cult of Melkor mistakenly believes The Stranger is Sauron.
+When he fights back, at the same time regaining some of his memories, one of the witches says: “He is not Sauron, he is the other.
 He is the Istar.”

-The Istari are a group of wizards and Maiar spirits who were sent to Middle-earth to help the Free Peoples in their fight against Sauron.
+The Istari aren’t just staff-carrying Wizards: they’re Maiar spirits, created by the gods and sent to Middle-earth to help the Free Peoples in their fight against Sauron.

-Of those sent by Valar, also known as the Heren Istarion, there were five: Gandalf, Saruman, Radagast, and Alatar and Pallando, better known as the Blue Wizards.
+Of those sent by Valar, also known as the Heren Istarion, there were five: Gandalf (originally named Olórin), Saruman (Curumo), Radagast (Aiwendil), and Alatar and Pallando, better known as the Blue Wizards.
 The fate of the latter Istari was never detailed, while Saruman was killed after being corrupted by Sauron, Gandalf left for Valinor, and Radagast pottered around in Middle-earth.

 Each of the Istari resembled old men and carried a staff in accordance with their rank.

-Strictly speaking, Rings of Power hasn’t given The Stranger a name – but there’s good reason to believe he’s Gandalf, despite the canonical headache it will give Tolkien readers, as he’s not supposed to arrive until the Third Age.
+While The Stranger’s name remains a secret, there’s good reason to believe he’s Gandalf (despite the canonical headache it will give Tolkien readers, as he’s not supposed to arrive until the Third Age).

 Firstly, there’s The Stranger’s relationship with the Harfoots, which seems to be a natural precursor to Gandalf’s love of the Hobbits.
 Secondly, his powers line up with Gandalf’s in Tolkien’s writing.

 Thirdly, and most importantly, this line from The Stranger: “When in doubt, always follow your nose.”
-If it sounds familiar, it’s because Gandalf says it to Meriadoc in The Fellowship of the Ring.
+If it sounds familiar, it’s because Gandalf says it to Merry in The Fellowship of the Ring.

 Sign up to Dexerto for free and receive: